Adam Michnik: Opposition

 After he was released from prison, he worked for two years as a welder at the Róża Luxemburg's (Rosa Luxemburg) Industrial Plant and then, on the recommendation of Jacek Kuroń, he became private secretary to Antoni Słonimski.

-In 1976–77 he lived in Paris.
+In 1976–1977 he lived in Paris.
 After he returned to Poland, he became involved in the activity of Workers' Defence Committee (KOR), which had already existed for a couple of months.
-It was one of the best known opposition organizations of the 1970s.
+It was one of the best known opposition organizations of the 1970s in Poland and the Eastern Bloc generally.
 He became one of the most active opposition activists and also one of the supporters of the Society for Educational Courses (Towarzystwo Kursów Naukowych).

 Between 1977 and 1989, he was the editor or co-editor of underground newspapers published illegally, samizdat: Biuletyn Informacyjny, Zapis, and Krytyka.
 He was also a member of the management of one of the biggest underground publishers: NOWa.

 In years 1980–1989, he was an adviser to both the Independent Self-governing trade union "Solidarity" (NSZZ "Solidarność") in the Mazovia Region and to Foundry Workers Committee of "Solidarity".

-When martial law was declared in December 1981, he was an internee at first, but when he refused to sign a "loyalty oath" and assent to voluntarily leave the country, he was jailed and accused of an "attempt to overthrow socialism".
+When General Wojciech Jaruzelski declared martial law in December 1981, he was an internee at first, but when he refused to sign a "loyalty oath" and assent to voluntarily leave the country, he was jailed and accused of an "attempt to overthrow socialism".
 He was in jail without a verdict until 1984 because the prosecutor's office deliberately prolonged the trial.

 Adam Michnik demanded an end to the judicial proceedings against him or have his case dismissed.
 Meanwhile, he wanted to be granted the status of a political prisoner and began a hunger strike while in jail.
 In 1984, he was released from jail, under an amnesty.

 He took part in an attempt to organize a strike in the Gdańsk shipyard.
 As a consequence, he was rearrested in 1985 and this time sentenced to three years imprisonment.
 He was released the following year, again under another amnesty.